trcz/spamfilter/README.md

 [+] create MultinomialNB model
 [+] test the algorithm
 [-] improve the code
-[-] create the algorithm for bigger number of mails
+[-] create algorithm for bigger number of mails